unrealbenmason/interview-assignment/README.md

 2. Make sure your repo includes:
    - Your full working code
-   - A `requirements.txt` or `environment.yml` file that contains all the packages you used so that we can run your code ourselves
+   - A `requirements.txt` file that contains all the packages you used so that we can run your code ourselves
    - Your CSV output files in a folder called /output
    - A short write-up (`WRITEUP.md`) with:
      - Your approach and assumptions